trungtruong1/UNISTAGRAM/README.md

 * Sample Call:

-Remove from the queue an user with the id `3000`.
+Remove from the queue a user with the id `3000`.
 ```bash
 curl -X PUT localhost:8080/matching/out_queue/3000
 ```